 Before the pockets begin to form on your gums, it is likely that you will develop gingivitis.
-This milder form of gum disease occurs because bacteria found naturally in your mouth starts increasing due to improper teeth care, caused by a lack of brushing and flossing.
-The bacteria start forming between the teeth and forms plaque.
+This milder form of gum disease occurs because bacteria found naturally in your mouth start increasing due to improper teeth care, caused by a lack of brushing and flossing.
+The bacteria start forming between the teeth and form plaque.
 This will later harden if not removed and forms tartar.

 Symptoms of Early Gum Disease